Momma Interviews: Meet Brynn G.

 What is something that has surprised you about being a mom (i.e. something you didn't realize you'd enjoy, something you didn't know babies/kids did, something you didn't know could bring so much joy)?

-How cute you think your own kids are.
+How cute do you think your own kids are?
 I mean everything they do becomes the cutest thing you've ever seen.

 Share your relationship status.

 Married to my high school sweetheart.
 Been married for 8 years, but have been together for a total of 20 years (since we were 16!)

 Sign up to get the latest weekly blogs sent straight to your inbox